Gulgun01/PortfolioProjects/README.md

 ## Critical Thinking and Problem-Solving

 In addition to my technical skills, I also pride myself on my critical thinking and problem-solving abilities.
 I am able to approach data analysis with a strategic mindset, identifying key issues and opportunities in the data.
-My experience in accounting and economics has given me a strong foundation for understanding and analyzing financial data, making me well-equipped to tackle complex data problems.
+My experience in accounting  has given me a strong foundation for understanding and analyzing financial data, making me well-equipped to tackle complex data problems.

 ## Contact